-1. Development likely to have a significant effect on Natura 2000 sites (including Special Protection Areas, Special Areas of Conservation, and Ramsar Sites) will be subject to an appropriate assessment.
+- 1. Development likely to have a significant effect on Natura 2000 sites (including Special Protection Areas, Special Areas of Conservation, and Ramsar Sites) will be subject to an appropriate assessment.
 Qualifying features of a Natura 2000 site may not be confined to the boundary of a designated site.
 Where an assessment is unable to conclude that a development will not adversely affect the integrity of the site, development will only be permitted where there are no alternative solutions, and there are imperative reasons of overriding public interest.
 These can be of a social or economic nature except where the site has been designated for a European priority habitat or species.
-Consent can only be issued in such cases where the reasons for overriding public interest relate to human health, public safety, beneficial consequences of primary importance for the environment or other reasons subject to the opinion of the European Commission (via Scottish Ministers).
+Consent can only be issued in such cases where the reasons for overriding public interest relate to human health, public safety, beneficial consequences of primary importance for the environment or other reasons subject to the opinion of the European Commission (via Scottish Ministers). - Development affecting Sites of Special Scientific Interest will not be permitted unless it can be demonstrated that the overall objectives of the designation and the overall integrity of the designated area would not be compromised, or any adverse effects are clearly outweighed by social or economic benefits of national importance. - 3.
+Development likely to have an adverse effect on European protected species, a species listed in Schedules 5, 5A, 6, 6A and 8 of Wildlife and Countryside Act 1981 (as amended), or a species of bird protected under the Wildlife and Countryside Act 1981 (as amended) will only be permitted where the applicant can demonstrate that a species licence is likely to be granted.

-- 2. Development affecting Sites of Special Scientific Interest will not be permitted unless it can be demonstrated that the overall objectives of the designation and the overall integrity of the designated area would not be compromised, or any adverse effects are clearly outweighed by social or economic benefits of national importance. - 3.
-Development likely to have an adverse effect on European protected species, a species listed in Schedules 5, 5A, 6, 6A and 8 of Wildlife and Countryside Act 1981 (as amended), or a species of bird protected under the Wildlife and Countryside Act 1981 (as amended) will only be permitted where the applicant can demonstrate that a species licence is likely to be granted. - 4.
-Development affecting Local Nature Reserves, Wildlife Sites, Sites of Importance for Nature Conservation and Geodiversity Sites (as identified in Supplementary Guidance SG08 'Local Nature Conservation and Geodiversity Sites'), and national and local priority habitats and species (as identified in the Falkirk Local Biodiversity Action Plan) will not be permitted unless it can be demonstrated that the overall integrity of the site, habitat or species will not be compromised, or any adverse effects are clearly outweighed by social or economic benefits of substantial local importance. - 5.
+- 4. Development affecting Local Nature Reserves, Wildlife Sites, Sites of Importance for Nature Conservation and Geodiversity Sites (as identified in Supplementary Guidance SG08 'Local Nature Conservation and Geodiversity Sites'), and national and local priority habitats and species (as identified in the Falkirk Local Biodiversity Action Plan) will not be permitted unless it can be demonstrated that the overall integrity of the site, habitat or species will not be compromised, or any adverse effects are clearly outweighed by social or economic benefits of substantial local importance. - 5.
 Where development is to be approved which could adversely affect any site or species of significant nature conservation value, the Council will require appropriate mitigating measures to conserve and secure future management of the relevant natural heritage interest.
 Where habitat loss is unavoidable, the creation of replacement habitat to compensate for any losses will be required, along with provision for its future management. - 6.
-All development proposals should conform to Supplementary Guidance SG05 'Biodiversity and Development'. - 7a.50 An Ecological Impact Assessment was submitted which advises that an Extended Phase 1 Habitat Survey was undertaken in September 2017, with an updated survey undertaken in October 2018.
+All development proposals should conform to Supplementary Guidance SG05 'Biodiversity and Development'. - 7a.51 A preliminary ecological appraisal was submitted in support of this application which advises that an Extended Phase 1 Habitat Survey was undertaken in May 2019 by a qualified ecologist.
 No significant impacts were identified for statutory designated sites within the study area.
-Scottish Natural Heritage advise that the proposal is unlikely to have any significant effect on the qualifying interest of the Firth of Forth Special Protection Area (SPA). - 7a.51 Policy GN04 Trees, Woodland and Hedgerows states: -
+The applicants have also carried out a badger survey and a bat roost survey.
+The results of these surveys suggest that, provided good working practice is followed, development of the site is possible without adverse impacts on protected species.
+Scottish Natural Heritage advise that the proposal is unlikely to have any significant effect on the qualifying interest of the Firth of Forth Special Protection Area (SPA).

+7a.52 Policy GN04 - Trees, Woodland and Hedgerows states: -